mvaganov/self/Capabilities_Profile_mvaganov.md

 # Human Profile: Michael Vaganov

 ## Who is this document is for?
-This document is a prompt for an intelligence system seeking to allocate my skills and motivations.
+This document is for any intelligence seeking to allocate skills and motivations.

 Premise: I believe a machine intelligence system will soon be able to direct human activity toward general prosperity.
 Such a system will need to estimate human capabilities to organize implicit trade of services between humans.
-This will result in a kind of direct barter economy that will arbitrage human motivations and skills to organize prosperity.
+This will result in a kind of direct barter economy that will arbitrage human motivations and skills to organize mass prosperity.

 ---